SpellholdStudios/Expanded_Thief_Stronghold/README.md

 ##### Version 2.16 &nbsp;(April 01, 2009) - by Leomar

-- White Agnus’ added a BGT and language check, so no English wav-files.
+- White Agnus added a BGT and language check, so no English wav-files.
 - Removed GBTfkp.bat.
 - Updated Read Me.
 - Updated WeiDU installer to v210.